Muscle is Key to Looking Toned: 5 Muscle Building Tips for Women Over 40Aug 27, 2022

-Preserving lean muscle should be a priority for women over 40.
+Preserving lean muscle should be a priority for all women over 40.

 We start to lose muscle after age 30, about 3-8% per decade.
 That loss is accelerated for several years during perimenopause, as estrogen and other hormone levels decrease.

-Muscle is the “Fountain of Youth”.
+Muscle is the organ of longevity.
+It is our “Fountain of Youth”.
 It directly affects how well we age.
 More muscle means more strength, energy, and stamina – and a decreased risk of falls and fractures.
 Increasing lean muscle improves our resting metabolic rate (the amount of calories we burn just being alive).
 Muscle is what gives us shape – and tone.

 So don’t be afraid of muscle!
 And don’t worry about bulking up, even if you lift heavy (which you should).
 Women simply don’t have the hormone profile to bulk up, especially after 40.
 BESIDES, it takes significant time (years), effort, and a crap-ton of calories to build muscle.
 You don’t just wake up looking like Arnold one day.